unicode-org/cldr/tools/java/readme.txt

 			- Comparing OpenOffice.org data
 web     Web-based code (Survey tool) - for information, see:  data/surveytool/readme.txt

-Each one of these should have a readme.txt
-[none has a readme, except ooo]

 When you run any of the tools, you probably want to set up a DTD cache; that will speed things up.
 Include the following environment variable to do that.
 [pass to command line of java?]